GeorgiosIoannouCoder/fervi/README.md

 You can check the Jupyter Notebook for all the workings of the model [here](https://nbviewer.org/github/GeorgiosIoannouCoder/fervi/blob/main/fervi-notebook.ipynb).

+## Report

+You can find the report of the project [here](https://github.com/GeorgiosIoannouCoder/fervi/blob/main/report/Ioannou_Georgios_Report.pdf).

 ## SETUP INSTRUCTIONS

 You can view all the setup instructions depening on your operating system in the setup folder [here](https://github.com/GeorgiosIoannouCoder/fervi/tree/main/setup).